-Cross-Connection Control and Backflow Prevention Program
+Cross-Connection Control and Backflow Prevention

-The Westminster Water Department makes every effort to ensure that the water delivered to your home or business is clean, safe, and free of contamination.
-Our staff works very hard to protect the quality of the water delivered to our customers from the time the water is extracted from underground throughout the entire treatment and distribution system.
+The Westminster Water Department makes every effort to ensure that the water delivered to your home and business is clean, safe and free of contamination.
+Our staff works very hard to protect the quality of the water delivered to our customers from the time the water is extracted via deep wells from underground aquifers or withdrawal point from a surface water source, throughout the entire treatment and distribution system.
 But what happens when the water reaches your home or business?
-There is still a need to protect the water quality from contamination caused by a cross-connection.
+Is there still a need to protect the water quality from contamination caused by a cross-connection?
+If so, how?